 The department faculty, in consultation with various program constituencies, established the following Program Educational Objectives – the “Five C’s”.
 These broad statements describe what our graduates are expected to attain within a few years of graduation and are based on the needs of our constituencies.

 Program Educational Objectives – “The Five C’s”

 Within three to five years after graduation:

 - C1.
 Graduates will have Competency in the Practice of Chemical Engineering.

 - C2.
-Graduates will have Critical Thinking Ability that will enable them to solve complex engineering or related technical problems.
+Graduates will have Critical Thinking Abilities that enable them to solve complex engineering and related technical problems.

 - C4.
 Graduates will be effective Communicators.

 - C5.
-Graduates will have demonstrated their Commitment to Life-Long Learning.
+Graduates will have demonstrated their Commitment to Life-Long Learning, and ethical responsibility.